 The tea produced at the Happy Valley Tea Estate are all exported.
 Harrods in London is the main distributor of the tea.
 So if you want to buy the Happy Valley tea in India, you can do so at the factory outlet in the estate here in Darjeeling.
-Looks like there is no other way.
-One of the qualities sold at the outlet here costs some Rs.
-225/- per 100gms.
 You can also buy pack of tea bags.

-But if you want to just taste a cup of best quality Happy Valley Tea, then there is another way.
+If you want to just taste a cup of best quality Happy Valley Tea in Darjeeling, then there is another way.
 There is a small tea shop right next to the factory, Happy Golden Cafe

+Taxi drivers at times may be reluctant to go such a short distance.
+You can also walk down from Darjeeling lower town in about 25-35 minutes.
 The T P Banerjee road (named after the Bengal's aristocrat Tara Pada Banerjee) is really narrow and winding down with a steep gradient.
 The road hasn't bee maintained for long and is full of pot holes.
 But views on the way are spectacular.
-Check out North Darjeeling Map

 Balakrishnan Nair (June 2018)